linode/docs/docs/web-servers/apache/how-to-set-up-htaccess-on-apache.md

 1. Create or edit the .htaccess file located in the web directory where you want this setting to be applied.

-2. Add the following lines to deny all IP's except for the specific IP and pool of IP's mentioned in command.
+2. Add the following lines to deny all IPs except for the specific IP and pool of IPs mentioned in the command:

     {:.file}
     /var/www/html/example.com/public_html